Life shrinks or expands in proportion to one’s courage. —Anaïs Nin

 Everything I do began as a seed—a desire for an experience that I couldn’t find.
 Whether a feminine yoga studio with chandeliers or comfy clothing that transitions from day to night, all of my offerings started out as passion projects to satisfy my own inner cravings.

 The road was never without bumps.
 There was loss of those dearest to me.
-There was betrayal.
 There were people who came and went.
 There have been mistakes.
 It’s all part of the journey.

 And I’m still seeking.
 Still addicted to self-help, learning, and growing.
 Still wanting to leave the world a better place.
 Still not in perfect balance.
 Honestly, finding that coveted life balance often feels like two steps forward and one step back.
 “Doing it all” is a delicate dance of fits and starts, missteps, and an occasional curtain bow.